• Skip to primary navigation

 Notes

-Read recipe through: It’s very important to read through the insturctions a couple of times before making this recipe.
-It’s not difficult, but it’s a little different than other recipes.
-Reading the recipe through before starting will help you prepare your ingredients and know what to expect before starting.
+Read recipe through!
+It’s very important to read through the instructions over before you start.
+The recipe isn’t difficult, but it’s a little different than other pies.
+Reading ahead helps you prep ingredients and know what to expect.

-The butterscotch filling is adapted from this delicious Butterscotch Pie recipe from Taste of Home.
+The butterscotch filling is adapted from the Butterscotch Pie recipe from Taste of Home.

 Nutrition